google/zetasql/docs/procedural-language.md

 statement.

 `REPEAT` is restricted from being executed dynamically as a nested element.
-This means `REPEAT` cannot be nested in an `EXECUTE IMMEDIATE` statement.
+This means `REPEAT` can't be nested in an `EXECUTE IMMEDIATE` statement.

 You can use a label with this statement.
 To learn more, see [Labels][labels].